 Studying The Mind-Body Connection

 In the United States there has recently been a massive shift in the way healthcare professional view holistic medical approaches and concepts such as the mind-body connection.
 For example, The National Center for Complementary and Integrative Health, a United States governmental agency that researchers holistic lifestyle approaches, has seen their funding increase from $2 million in 1992 to $124.1 million in 2015.
 Numerous funding increases at large medical research institutions, such as this one, and the creation of university departments dedicated to studying alternative medicine, has helped to show the benefits that holistic medicine can provides.
+There are even dental practices which now offer holistic dentistry such as the Holistic Dentist Round Rock.

 A large portion of this newly funded holistic research has been focused on studying the mind-body connection.
 Lets look at 2 studies that show how our minds and bodies affect each other.